SNU-HCIL/2020-Fall-DCCP/template/public/md/decision-structure.md

 * Strings can be compared using the `==` and `!=` operators

-* String comparisons are case sensitive
+* String comparisons are .red[case sensitive]

 * Strings can be compared using `>`, `<`, `>=`, and `<=`
-    * Compared character by character based on the ASCII values for each character
+   * Compare character by character based on the .red[ASCII values] for each character
    * If shorter word is substring of longer word, longer word is greater than shorter word
-    * e.g., 'Mary' > 'Mark'
+   * e.g., 'Mary' > 'Mark', 'James' > 'Jam'

 .center[<img src="https://user-images.githubusercontent.com/39995503/91688593-44823c00-eb9d-11ea-8b8a-c6737862790b.png" width=150>]